 Content also takes longer.
 One product description might go through legal, editorial, brand, and merchandising before it’s approved.
 The tone must be exact, with meta tags reviewed like ad copy.

 While the scope may seem smaller on paper, every task is deeper, slower, and more resource-intensive.
-That’s why pricing for high-fashion SEO tends to be significantly higher.
+That’s why ecommerce SEO costs tend to be significantly higher here.

-Budgeting for SEO: Actionable Insights for Fashion Brands
+Budgeting for SEO: Actionable Insights for Ecommerce Brands

 Setting an SEO budget starts with knowing where your business is.
 A brand that is pre-launch needs a different strategy than one scaling internationally.